|Overall Rating:||Overall Rating|

 The MTTB System program is designed for beginners and takes them through the process of becoming successful as a MOBE affiliate.

-However, the up-sells are a big problem.
-Believe me, those upsells are extremely expensive.
+However, the up-sells are a big problem as they are extremely expensive.

-If you purchase everything, it would end up costing you $20,000 or more including monthly charges too, and that is unacceptable.
+If you purchase everything available, it would end up costing you $20,000 or more including monthly charges too, and in our book, that is unacceptable.

 In MTTB System’s case, as you go through the 21 step course, eventually you will hit a point where you will be “asked” to buy an up-sell of $1,997.